Yvonne-Wanja-1/Online-Shop-2/README.md

-This is a an E-commerce application for an online shop
+This is a an E-commerce app for an online shop